 What is a Maori tattoo?
 Have you ever seen a Maori tattoo design?
 Some of you might have asked the above question when seeing someone with just a phenomenal tattoo walk by.
-But how much do we actually know about the culture and history behind Maori tattoo design?
-The Maori tattoo art was brought to New Zealand centuries ago, then Europeans figured out the land and their art influenced them.
-Since then, Maori tattoo designs have been around and still looking dope.
+But how much do we actually know about the culture and history behind?
+The Maori tattoos art was brought to New Zealand centuries ago, then European figured out the land and their art influenced them.
+Since then, its designs have been around and still looking dope.
 With a touch of modern art, Maori tattoo has made its comeback and rocking the tattoo community.
 Let’s have a look at it.

 Modern Maori tattoos are inked by needles and tattoo machines.
 Meanwhile, traditionally the tattoo does not include any needles, only knives, and chisels.
 With the ancient tribe, they used shark teeth, sharpened bone to make the chisels.
 That’s why, in the old ways, Maori tattoos are quite hurtful and require a lot of strength and courage.